 Individual instruction is available for all orchestral instruments as well as piano, classical organ, guitar, singing and theory of music.
 In some cases, the School is able to provide an instrument for the early months of tuition and, in the case of larger instruments such as bassoon, trombone, French horn, euphonium, tuba, cello and double bass, for longer periods.
 Students are prepared for examinations, if desired.

 This is the School’s premier Concert Band.
-This ensemble is open, by audition, to students in the Middle and Senior Schools with advanced playing skills and experience.
+This ensemble is open, by audition, to students in the Middle Years and Senior School with advanced playing skills and experience.
 The repertoire selection is technically and musically challenging.

 The Intermediate Concert Band is an ensemble for developing wind and percussion students who are motivated to refine their instrumental skills and musicianship.
 Entry is by audition and is a minimum of Grade 2 AMEB or at least two years’ learning.